How to Delegate Without Losing Quality or Control

 Assign the task with:

 Tell them: “Use the checklist before submitting.
-If you score ‘No’ on anything, revise first.
-I’ll review using the same checklist.”
+If you mark ‘No’ on anything, revise it first, and I’ll review your work using the same checklist.”

 Day 6: Review Using the Checklist (Not Gut Feeling)